ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 ### Sequence Diagram

 A function can be viewed as a sequence diagram.
 To translate a Ballerina function into a sequence diagram-based depiction, you can consider each worker (default and named) as a lifeline, depicted by a vertical line.
-Therefore the previous code example can be regarded as a sequence diagram consisting of three lifelines, two for the named workers and one for the default worker of the function.
+Therefore, the previous code example can be regarded as a sequence diagram consisting of three lifelines, two for the named workers and one for the default worker of the function.

 Additionally, if the function also has a client object to interact with a remote system, then that client object also has a lifeline.
 If a worker makes a remote method call on a client object, that is represented as a horizontal line between the lifelines of the worker making the call and the remote object.